DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 They worked the room like a set.
 Milo started a clock on his phone and read times out loud for the record.
 “Seventeen‑oh‑three entry.
 Room temperature one‑eight celsius.
 Door latch stiff but cooperative.
 No mechanical complaints.”

 Lina photographed the taped windows from oblique angles.
-On one pane, two pieces of tape crossed and left a perfect, unpainted diamond—the kind you get when tape goes down before dust, not after.
-On the adjacent pane, faint *tape ghosts*—matte rectangles where adhesive had been and was peeled—sketched an earlier lattice at a slightly different angle, wrong for today’s sun.
+On one pane, two pieces of tape crossed and left a perfect, unpainted diamond - the kind you get when tape goes down before dust, not after.
+On the adjacent pane, faint *tape ghosts* - matte rectangles where adhesive had been and was peeled - sketched an earlier lattice at a slightly different angle, wrong for today’s sun.
 She wrote it in the corner of the photo with a finger: *tape first, dust second.*

 Jason sketched the cabinet in his pocket notebook, not because the camera couldn’t do it but because drawing made the curve stay in his hands.
 He counted the spiral turns out loud, slow enough for RAE to map the cadence against the light shift.
 “Three and a half to the nick.
 Depth shallow then sharp.
 Tools were sharp when cut.
 No chatter.”

 “Feet,” Lina said, crouching.
 “No felt pads.
 No scrape on the floorboards.
 Whoever slid it did so on something soft or rolling and then removed the sled.”
 She pointed behind the cabinet.
-“Dust crescent two hand‑spans back—old resting place.
+“Dust crescent two hand‑spans back - old resting place.
 And another, shallow, to the left.
 They auditioned spots.”

 Milo’s flashlight found a paper rectangle under the radiator.
 He coaxed it out with the least heroic chopstick ever to leave a takeout bag.
 A flyer for a market two neighborhoods over.
 Clean edges, no dust.
 Prop.